 Where is lead generation in the marketing journey?

-Lead generation is often the second stage of ‘inbound’ marketing.
+It’s often the second stage of ‘inbound’ marketing.
 It happens after you’ve pulled traffic to your page and before you convert them into a viable potential customer.

-Lead generation is the process of turning traffic into interested prospects.
+It’s the process of turning traffic into interested prospects.

 Here’s what the typical process looks like: